Model-based clustering via linear cluster-weighted models: Conclusions and discussion

 In this paper, a novel family of twelve linear cluster-weighted models was presented.
 Such a family represents a flexible and powerful tool for model-based clustering.
 Maximum likelihood parameter estimation was performed according to the EM algorithm and model selection was accomplished using both the BIC and ICL.
 Many computational aspects were illustrated and a simple, but very effective, hierarchical random initialization method was introduced.
 Model-based clustering, using the proposed family, was appreciated on the grounds of some applications to real data.
 Here, it is interesting to note how the data set related to the survey of students in Section~\ref{subsec:Student Data} justifies and motivates the search for a model in the proposed family.

-Future work will involve the extension of such a family to the model-based classification context.
+Future work will involve the extension of the proposed family to the model-based classification context.
+Moreover, the identifiability issue needs to be adequately addressed; a reference point is given by \citet{Henn:Iden:2000}.
+Finally, Section~\ref{sec:Comparing the BIC and the ICL} presented first results to find out a suitable model selection criterion and motivates further research in this direction.